dsalazarrojas/Odk-Collect-for-IOS/README.md

 Please let us know of any bugs you find when you test your forms.
 Also please send us your test cases that failed.
 We will try to address all the major issues and the issues that affect more as soon as time allows.
 Please add an issue on this repository including your test files if possible.
 We will be happy to solve issues [collect@gic.mx](mailto:collect@gic.mx) if you wish to discuss your specific needs.
 Also contact me to be notified of the latest version so you can test every new version we release at [collect@gic.mx](mailto:collect@gic.mx)

+# GIC Collect

+GIC Collect is an iPhone app used in survey-based data gathering.
+Works without network connectivity and manages a very large range of question and answer types.

+GIC Collect shows the surveys as a sequence of questions that apply survey logic, question constraints and sub-structures that may repeat.
+Users work through the questions and can save their work at any point.
+When the user finalizes the survey it can be send to a server.
+The user can also download a new form to make a new survey.

+GIC Collect supports multimedia answers and questions via gps, images, audio, video, barcodes, signature, multiple-choice, free-text and numeric types.

 # Objectives

 - Large compatibility of forms with ODK Collect